-This is my version of chocolate scotch eggs, and with plenty of creme eggs around this time of year it’s the perfect excuse to make them.
+This is my version of Chocolate Scotch Eggs, and with plenty of creme eggs around this time of year it’s the perfect excuse to make them.
 They didn’t turn out quite as pretty as I would have liked them too, but they were yummy!
 They were also quite messy to make!
-However if you want to give them a go here’s how I did it.
+However creme egg, covered in cake, covered in chocolate- need I say more!

 - Sponge cake (I used the same recipe I use for my basic cupcake recipe, but halved the quantity and baked it like a sponge cake)